teusH/MySense/docs/shinyei.md

 Make sure to calibrate the sensor against other dust sensors of a higher quality as eg a Dylos dust sensor.
 Make sure you clean up the dust sensor once an a while.

-The MySense Shinyei/Arduino plugin will provride handles to calibrate the sensor measurements.
+The MySense Shinyei/Arduino plugin will provide handles to calibrate the sensor measurements.
 * ref: https://www.ijirset.com/upload/2015/february/76_Evaluation.pdf
 International Journal of Innovative Research in Science, Engineering and Technology Vol. 4, Issue 2, February 2015 Day to day variation of particulate matter was observed indoor: Shinyei’s PPD42NS data agreed well with the